 SHOP WITH LADY VET AND SUPPORT THE CAUSE

-Lady Vet is supportive of nonprofit organizations doing the best work to address the most pressing issues that women Veterans face.
-Do you know of a relevant nonprofit we should be highlighting, large or small?
-If so, please reach out to hello@ladyvetusa.com for consideration.
+Lady Vet is a small, Veteran-owned business that supports Veteran-focused nonprofits.
+We focus on nonprofit organizations doing the best work to address the most pressing issues that women Veterans face.
+If you know of a relevant nonprofit we should be highlighting, big or small, please share your recommendation with hello@ladyvetusa.com.